 Out of 11815 sanctioned Kitchens-cum-store, the state has completed 7118 and the balance of 4697 kitchen cum store could not be completed within the existing rates prescribed by MHRD.
-The state has an unspent balance of Rs.
-38.15 crore under the component of Kitchen cum store and shall be got revalidated in the current financial year for construction of kitchen sheds.
+The J&K UT has surrendered an amount of Rs to MHRD,GoI vide letter No. for its revalidation during the year 2020-21 so that the backlog of Kitchen sheds shall be completed at the earliest.